drsteamroller/anonymize_pcaps/Usage/example_run.md

 Output Files: local_traffic_mod_spip.pcap and local_traffic_mpdaddr_spip.txt.

 Same original file, now we're scrambling private IP addresses.
-You can't tell subnet masks via pcaps, so it is an unintellegent scramble.
-At some point it'll choose an address within the same (assumed) /16 or /24 subnet, but for now it scrambles it the same way it would a routable address.
+You can't tell subnet masks via pcaps, so it is an unintellegent scramble. ~~At some point it'll choose an address within the same (assumed) /16 or /24 subnet, but for now it scrambles it the same way it would a routable address.~~** Now assumes /16 and scrambles the lower 2 bytes.

 Notes on the packets: